1. Skip to content

 How the German government collapsed

-This left Scholz leading a minority government, prompting calls for a confidence vote in the government and early elections
+This left Scholz leading a minority government, prompting calls for a confidence vote in the government and an early election.

 The FDP is currently polling at 4%, according to a survey published Saturday by the INSA polling institute for Germany's largest mass circulation daily, Bild.